 Expats moving to Botswana won’t have to overcome too many obstacles while settling in, but as with any new country, there may be some initial culture shock in Botswana.

-Botswana has five values that define its national character: democracy, development, self-reliance, unity, and botho.
+Five key principles define Botswana's national character: democracy, development, self-reliance, unity and botho.
 In Setswana, botho refers to the qualities of courtesy, self-discipline and respect for others.
 Botho is also about realising oneself as an individual as well as a community.
 Expats who respect these principles will adjust quickly to their new lives in Botswana.

 Language barrier in Botswana

-Botswana’s official languages are English and Setswana.
+Botswana’s official and predominant languages are English and Setswana.
 Expats will get by easily without learning Setswana, but life will be much easier if they learn a few basic phrases in the local language.
 Expats may also find that English is less widely spoken in the more rural areas of the country.

 Food in Botswana

 While it's worth tasting some of the local fare, expats shouldn’t worry too much about changing their eating habits.
-There are plenty of Western-style grocery stores and restaurants and they won’t have to change their eating habits too drastically.
-Because Botswana is a landlocked country, fresh seafood may not be readily available.
+There are plenty of Western-style grocery stores and restaurants.
+However, as Botswana is a landlocked country, fresh seafood may not be readily available.

 Traditional values and family in Botswana

 Time in Botswana

 As with elsewhere on the continent, the concept of 'African time' can be an adjustment for expats settling into their new life.
 There is often no rush to get things done in Botswana, especially in its rural areas, so expats will need to learn to be patient.
 Formal business meetings may be more punctual than informal arrangements, where plans with friends may end up much later than originally planned.